Skip to Content

 See the full list here.

-While the national rate of test takers of color who pass is markedly lower than for their white peers (about 16 percentage points lower433), this substantial segment of institutions provides strong evidence that more equitable outcomes are achievable.
+While the national rate of test takers of color who pass is markedly lower than for their white peers (about 16 percentage points lower), this substantial segment of institutions provides strong evidence that more equitable outcomes are achievable.

 The type of institution that is preparing future elementary teachers appears to matter.